Last updated: September 25, 2023

 Owner-operators own their own truck and either lease to a carrier or obtain their own authority and are responsible for finding their own loads to haul.

-Owner-operators must complete a job application for themselves, do an employee background check, obtain an annual DMV records review, give yourself the road test, and enroll in the Federal Motor Carrier Administration’s Drug and Alcohol Clearing House.
+Owner-operators must complete a job application for themselves, do an employee background check, obtain an annual DMV records review, give themselves the road test, and enroll in the Federal Motor Carrier Administration’s Drug and Alcohol Clearing House.

 Drug tests don’t go away